Code Kit v5.0 released for CC's new Agent Teams feature.

 6. Documentation updates

 Success Verification: You'll see Claude invoke the Task tool multiple times in a single response, creating agents that execute simultaneously.
-Total feature implementation time drops from 45+ minutes to under 10 minutes.
+Features that take extended back-and-forth in serial mode complete significantly faster when parallelized.

 Optimizing Agent Coordination